FarronF/limerick-council-meetings/meetings/2015/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - 18th May, 2015.md

 development at Park Canal Bridge / Park Road.
 It was proposed to proceed in

+accordance with the Chief Executive’s Report.
+---
-accordance with the Chief Executive’s Report.--- Members welcomed the proposed development and noted that issues, that had been
+Members welcomed the proposed development and noted that issues, that had been

 raised at the start of the process, had been resolved through consultation with local